 - A1.1 Normally the School / Department / Faculty should be in or associated with an institution of higher academic learning, preferably of a University standard which can provide the wide range of studies required for the education and training of an architect. - A1.2 The organization of the School / Department / Faculty should allow for flexibility in the development of the Programme to meet the changing needs of architectural education.
 The School / Department / Faculty should have an identifiable management structure that ensures highly qualified architectural expertise is central in its leadership and decision-making processes. - A1.3 The School / Department / Faculty should have the necessary facilities and financial support to achieve the physical, library, research and computing contexts in which it can attain its objectives. - A1.4 There should be evidence the School / Department / Faculty is involved in developing an understanding of the environmental problems of its community and that it is endeavouring to make significant contributions to their solutions through the study of real problems. - A1.5 The staff profile should be of a high level of academic attainment and teaching ability and should provide the necessary range of specialist skills together with academic and practical experience.
 The School / Department / Faculty should encourage continuing research by staff or involvement in appropriate practice.
 Research may be founded on practice project work or related to building construction, environmental concerns, social / design / aesthetic or historical aspects of architecture.
-Staff should be proficient in research techniques as well as in the training of students in research techniques necessary for the practice of architecture. - A1.6 In general the School / Department / Faculty should have an entrance level which should not be below University entry or its equivalent. - A1.7 The School / Department / Faculty needs to have systems for selfevaluation and peer review conducted at regular intervals, including review panels, critiques involving teachers from other schools, practising architects and visiting lecturers. - A1.8 Where appropriate, the School / Department / Faculty should facilitate staff and student exchanges with other schools, promote study visits, and exhibitions of work and take part in international competitions.
+Staff should be proficient in research techniques as well as in the training of students in research techniques necessary for the practice of architecture. - A1.6 In general, the School / Department / Faculty should have an entrance level which should not be below University entry or its equivalent.
+When students enter or re-enter the programme after completion of a pre-professional degree, the School / Department / Faculty should have a documented system for a thorough and equitable evaluation of students' prior academic coursework related to satisfying the HKIA / ARB accreditation criteria, and for determining the study gaps which the admitted students have to fill up during his studies in the remaining programme.

+- A1.7 The School / Department / Faculty needs to have systems for selfevaluation and peer review conducted at regular intervals, including review panels, critiques involving teachers from other schools, practising architects and visiting lecturers. - A1.8 Where appropriate, the School / Department / Faculty should facilitate staff and student exchanges with other schools, promote study visits, and exhibitions of work and take part in international competitions.